-Students must pass written exams in micro and macro theory, satisfy major field requirements in one field and minor field requirements in a second, complete other required courses, and write and successfully defend a dissertation in order to receive a Ph.D.
-This section describes these requirements in greater detail.
+Students must pass written exams in micro and macro theory, satisfy major field requirements in one field and minor field requirements in a second, complete other required courses, and write and successfully defend a dissertation to receive a Ph.D.
+This section provides more details.